-A total of fifteen (15) minutes will be set aside at the beginning of each meeting for general comments on a first come, first served basis according to the sign-up sheet.
-Speakers will be limited to four (4) minutes each.
-No digital photos or media will be accepted for general public comments.
-Citizens may submit written comments for consideration through the City's website or by emailing them to the Clerk no later than noon on the meeting day.
-Speakers are reminded that Council Members are willing to listen, but action should not be expected.
+Generally, a maximum of fifteen (15) minutes will be set aside at the beginning of each meeting for general comments on a first come, first served basis.

+- A sign-up sheet is located on the table at the entrance to the meeting room or by following instructions given during virtual meetings. - Speakers will be limited to a maximum of four (4) minutes each, at the Mayor's discretion. - No digital photos or media will be accepted for general public comment. - Citizens may submit written comments for consideration through the City's website or by emailing them to the Clerk no later than noon on the meeting day.